moustafa-m/MECH3895_project/gazebo_geometries_plugin/README.md

 The plugin publishes the geometries as visualisation markers on the topic ```/geometries_markers```.

 There is a parameter, ```/gazebo/static_objs```, that can be set to visualise static objects (shown as red).
-It is a vector of strings of model names that are regarded as static.
+It is a vector of strings of model names that are regarded as static, these are not related to the ```static``` attribute within Gazebo.
 All geometries are displayed green unless they are specified as static.

 Another parameter, ```/gazebo/pub_arm_geom```, can be set to visualise the Kinova collision boxes on the same topic as the other geometries.